portableant/museologi.st/projects/african-rock-art.md

 </div>

-This was developed in collaboration with the [Peopling the Green Sahara Project](https://www.greensahara-leverhulme.com/) at Kings College London and the University of Bristol, and incorporates satellite visualisations of climate change in the Sahara over the last 11,000 years with information about the rock art sites.
+This was developed in collaboration with the [Peopling the Green Sahara Project](https://www.greensahara-leverhulme.com/) at King's College London and the University of Bristol, and incorporates satellite visualisations of climate change in the Sahara over the last 11,000 years with information about the rock art sites.